We are the SBJC.

 - STEAM Labs

 The South Bergen Jointure Commission provides special education classes for children of various classifications, including Autism, Multiply disabled, and Behavioral Disorders, from pre-k to 21 years of age.
-Classes are located at campuses in Maywood, Lodi, East Rutherford, Ridgefield Park, Carlstadt, Little Ferry, South Hackensack and Moonachie.
+Classes are located at campuses in Maywood, Lodi, East Rutherford, Carlstadt, Little Ferry, South Hackensack, Moonachie, and Secaucus.
 The programs offered provide all the services listed in a child’s IEP.
 The campuses have speech therapists, occupational and physical therapists (physical and occupational therapy assistants are not used), behavior/counseling departments, and also offer music, art, and physical education classes.
 The program for autism uses Applied Behavior Analysis as its primary approach.
 As needed, alternative approaches are introduced to prepare the student for transitioning into other classes.

 The South Bergen Jointure Commission has developed and implements academic curricula that is fully aligned to the New Jersey Student Learning Standards.
 The New Jersey Student Learning Standards include Preschool Teaching and Learning Standards, as well as nine K-12 standards for the following content areas:21st Century Life and Careers · Comprehensive Health and Physical Education · English Language Arts · Mathematics · Science · Social Studies · Technology · Visual and Performing Arts · World Languages